thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-backend/README.md

 8. Go to the `requirement` directory where the `requirements.txt` file is present and install the requirements:
     ```sh
     pip install -r requirements.txt
+    pip install werkzeug==1.0.1

+    Note: Ensure you install versions of the packages that are compatible with your operating system and python environment.
     ```
 ## Set Configuration Variables